Plastic Bags

 Packaging cost is driven by material grade, size, thickness, print coverage, zipper hardware, finish, and freight.
 The cheapest ex-factory quote is not always the lowest-cost result after shipping, receiving, and rework.
 A low number can hide weak film, sloppy sealing, or inconsistent packing.
 Those are the kinds of savings that show up later as complaints.

 MOQ changes the picture quickly.
 Small runs carry more setup cost per unit because the factory spreads material waste and labor across fewer pieces.
 Bigger runs usually bring the unit price down in a way that matters.
-For boutique programs, a test order of 500 to 1,000 pieces is often realistic for simple formats, though the unit price may sit 20% to 60% above a 5,000-piece run.
-Once the size is standardized and the reorder path is clear, pricing becomes more efficient.
+For boutique programs, a test order of 500 to 1,000 pieces is often realistic for simple formats, though larger runs usually make more sense once the design is proven.

 Production, proofing, and timing